covidclinical/Phase2.1DataRPackage/README.md

   + if there is negative patients nubmers;
   + if there is negative measures in the original scale.
 + Cross over comparison:
-  + if the number of patients in DailyCounts, ClincalCourse, and Demographics are consistent;
+  + if the number of patients in DailyCounts, ClincalCourse, and Demographic are consistent;
-  + if the number of severe patients in DailyCounts, ClinialCourse, and Demographics are consistent;
+  + if the number of severe patients in DailyCounts, ClinialCourse, and Demographic are consistent;
   + if in any of Medications, Diagnoses or Labs, the number of patients with the code is greater than number of all patients.
 + Lab units: check if the lab measures are consistently outside the confidence range.

 2. **QC for Phase2.1**.
 We will check if the summary statistics obtained from Phase 2.1 patient-level data is consistent with Phase1.1 aggregated data:
-+ Demographics:
++ Demographcis:
-  + if there is duplicated row for the same demographics group;
+  + if there is duplicated row for the same demographic group;
   + if n_all_before, n_all_since, n_severe_before, n_severe_since are different between phase2.1 and phase1.1;
 + Labs:
   + if there is duplicated row for the same lab on the same day but with different counts/measures;
+  + if there is any LOINC codes not belong to the Phase1.1 LOINC list;
-  + if n_all, mean_all, stdev_all, n_severe, mean_severe, stdev_severe at day0 are different between phase2.1 and phase1.1.
-Because the definitions of the date at admission are slightly different between Phase1.1 and Phase2.1, an error of less than 1% is allowed.
-For example, n_all from phase1.1 should be within the range (0.99n_all,1.01n_all) from phase2.1.
+  + if n_all, mean_all, stdev_all, n_severe, mean_severe, stdev_severe are different between phase2.1 and phase1.1;
 + Medications:
   + if there is duplicated row for the same MEDCLASS on the same day but with different counts;
+  + if there is any MEDCLASS not belong to the Phase1.1 MEDCLASS list;
-  + if n_all_before, n_all_since, n_severe_before, n_severe_since are different between phase2.1 and phase1.1.
-Because the definitions of the date at admission are slightly different between Phase1.1 and Phase2.1, an one day leeway is allowed.
-For example, n_all_since from phase1.1 should be within the range (n_all for day>0, n_all for day>=0) from phase2.1.
+  + if n_all_before, n_all_since, n_severe_before, n_severe_since are different between phase2.1 and phase1.1;
 + Diagnoses:
   + if there is duplicated row for the same ICD code on the same day but with different counts;
-  + if n_all_before, n_all_since, n_severe_before, n_severe_since are different between phase2.1 and phase1.1.
-Because the definitions of the date at admission are slightly different between Phase1.1 and Phase2.1, an one day leeway is allowed.
-For example, n_all_since from phase1.1 should be within the range (n_all for day>0, n_all for day>=0) from phase2.1.
+  + if n_all_before, n_all_since, n_severe_before, n_severe_since are different between phase2.1 and phase1.1;
 + ClinicalCourse:
   + if there is duplicated row for days_since_admission but with different counts;
   + if num_patients_all_still_in_hospital, num_patients_ever_severe_still_in_hospital are different between phase2.1 and phase1.1;